-UCC Hospital: MLP donates Mobile Library and TV to UCC children’s ward
+UCC Hospital: MLP donates mobile library and TV to UCC Children’s Ward

 The mobile library donated to the ward is stocked with several storybooks of various genres carefully selected to suit the age of patients occupying the ward.
 Children on recovery or appointment can therefore pick up a book from the shelves and read.

-Donated in addition to the library, the television is meant to provide literacy-based entertainment contents to kids.
-Several contents have been uploaded on a pen drive to help entertain and educate the children through phonics, rhymes, Ananse stories, educative cartoons and many more.
+Donated in addition to the library, the television is meant to provide literacy-based entertainment content for kids.
+Several contents have been uploaded on a pen drive to help entertain and educate the children through phonics, rhymes, Ananse stories, educative cartoons, and many more.
 Donors say this is to imbibe some knowledge into the kids during their stay at the hospital.

-Mrs Esther Ababio, Administrator in charge of the hospital expressed her absolute gratitude to the Foundation for the donation and gave assurances of the maximum use of the library and TV for its purpose.
+Mrs. Esther Ababio, Administrator in charge of the hospital expressed her absolute gratitude to the Foundation for the donation.

 "This is a very good initiative and on behalf of the entire team in this Hospital, I say thank you for your donation.
 Sometimes, the kids come and they want something to read but we do not have such provision.
 However, through your donation, we are looking forward to seeing our patients read these books and recover quickly as desired.
 So, thank you Mobile Library Project for this great work’ she said.